sbeitzel/ShipShape/HELPBOOK.md

 bundle ID followed by `.help`.
 For example, `com.hackingwithswift.ShipShape.help`.
 This ID gets set in the `config.rb` file in the help book source directory.
-To tell the operating system that the book is associated with our application, we need to add an entry to `Info.plist`: `CFBundleHelpBookName`.
+To tell the operating system that the book is associated with our application, we need to add an entry to the *help book's* `Info.plist`: `CFBundleHelpBookName`.
 This is the bundle ID of the help book.

-To have Xcode bundle the help book into the application, we need to add an entry to the `Info.plist`: `CFBundleHelpBookFolder`.
+To have Xcode bundle the help book into the application, we need to add an entry to the *application's* `Info.plist`: `CFBundleHelpBookFolder`.
 This is the name of the directory where the help book has been packaged.